-The monitor believes ADOC has a strong foundation for continued progress in reaching all of the goals outlined and compliance terms required in the settlement agreement.
+The monitor believes ADOC has a strong foundation in the leadership of both ADOC's Women's Services and Tutwiler for continued progress in reaching all of the goals outlined and compliance terms required in the settlement agreement.
 That strong foundation is a result of the following organizational strengths.